oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-public-db-actions/load-public-db-actions.md

     ![Check the job is completed](images/loadcompleted.png)

-This completes the first data loading lab using public object storage data.
-In the next lab, we will load local and private object storage data.
+This completes the data loading lab using public object storage data.
+In the next lab, we will load data using private object storage data.

 Please *proceed to the next lab*.